 - Audience insights

-This dashboard provides with a real-time look at the people that are most relevant to you, such as your followers or people who have engaged with your Tweets.
-Here you can learn about your audience’s demographics, interests, lifestyle, and purchase behaviors — and leverage these insights to create the most relevant messages and help you identify new audiences to reach out to.
+This dashboard provides a real-time look at the people who are the most relevant to you, such as your followers or people who have engaged with your Tweets.
+Here you can learn about your audience’s demographics, interests, lifestyle, and purchase behaviors — and leverage these insights to generate the most relevant messages and help you identify new audiences.

 For example, focus on sports topics in your ads.